-Cole peers earnestly at Orien over the top of his glasses.
+Cole peers earnestly at Orien over the top of his glasses, nearly a glare if not for his calm smile.
 “Go make yourself comfortable.”
-Or else, Orien hears, and he suppresses a smile as he rises to his talons.
+Or else, Orien hears, and he suppresses a smile of his own as he rises on his taloned feet.

-Inside their sleep chamber, he removes the belted loincloth around his waist and crawls into his nest—a recessed circle cut into the floor, lined with a firm cushion and covered with scraps of linen and silk.
+Inside their sleep chamber, Orien removes the belted loincloth around his waist and crawls into his nest—a recessed circle cut into the floor, lined with a firm cushion and covered with scraps of linen and silk.
 He stretches his wings before lying on his stomach, his eyes already heavy.
-He dozes until he hears Cole’s footsteps and cracks one eye open to find his human standing over the nest with a glass bottle in hand.
+He dozes until he hears Cole’s footsteps, cracking open one eye to find his human standing over the nest with a glass bottle in hand.

 “Did you get comfortable as I asked?”

 Orien hums and shifts aside to give Cole room.
 “You are going to oil my wings?”

 That’s almost as good as… what Orien had expected to happen, but he’s not in a state to argue, especially if he’ll still have Cole’s hands on his body.
 He bends his black wings to give Cole easier access and rests his chin on his folded arms.